 Ten Thousand Solitaire

-Ten Thousand Solitaire is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Ten Thousand Solitaire for Mac is compatible with Snow Leopard (10.6) and higher.

 This game of solitaire is based on a game titled Ten Thousand normally played by two people with six dice.
 The goal is to get at least ten thousand points and then stop (or cache out).
 Sound is supported.
 This game is freeware.

-In the screenshot above from the Mac version, the "one" is recognized and reflects the "Holding" score of 100 points.
+In the screenshot above from the Mac Cocoa version, three “fives” are recognized and reflect the "Holding" score of 500 points.

 Press the "New Game" button (Command-N) to reset scores and roll all six dice.